Internal Networks allows to you manage your DNS policy for subnets of computers based on the internal IP addresses of your network.

 After an Umbrella virtual appliance (VA) has been deployed, an Internal Networks identity can be configured.
 To set this up, drop one of our lightweight VAs into your network, direct your DNS traffic through it, and start mapping your network based on specific internal IP addresses and/or subnets.

-The purpose of the Internal Networks identity is to define a subnet that's non-routable (or RFC1918 compliant) as an identity to which you can apply a policy.
+The purpose of the Internal Networks identity is to define a subnet that's non-routable (or RFC1918 compliant) as an identity to which you can apply a DNS policy.
 To create an Internal Networks identity, define a subnet that's non-routable (or RFC 1918 compliant) as an identity to which you can apply a policy.
-For example, if your Internal Network is defined as 192.168.0/24, any computer, tablet or device with an IP on that subnet would receive the filtering policy defined for it whenever it requested to access the Internet.
+For example, if your Internal Network is defined as 192.168.0/24, any computer, tablet, or device with an IP on that subnet would receive the filtering policy defined for it whenever it made a request to access the Internet.

 From there you can begin to build multiples sites if you have more than one physical location or if you have more than one Internal Network to configure.